 The most often asked question is how long does it take to set up followed by how does it work.
+We make our props and get ideas from other exhibitors and or hobbyist.
+The large nutcrackers were made from scratch and stand 10 ft. tall and weigh over a hundred pounds.
+The ginger bread trim was all cut out Coroplast, the figures and other items we have have taken years to build into what you see now.
+The arches for 2018 have a new translucent tubing we found and constructed.
 Counting the hours would be difficult to calculate because so much time goes into the preparation before the installation even begins.
 During the summer we make new items, and program our sequences.
 In October it’s time to get things out of storage which takes two days to just bring everything to the house and wash off the dust and dirt before we start checking bulbs and wiring.
 This includes required repairs by splicing in new sections of lights where necessary.
 We define rig up as putting things out in the yard and the install it’s a 4 week process, working long weekends and every evening possible.
 Inclement weather just makes things more stressful to complete the job.
-This year we will be using a hydraulic lift to aid in the installation of lights and decorative Gingerbread trim and in the assembly of the Mega Trees.
+The weather for 2018 has not been a help.
+This year we used a hydraulic boom lift to aid in the installation of lights and decorative Gingerbread trim and in the assembly of the Mega Trees.
 Getting the 32 ft. pole up took some hard work and cleaver engineering last year, but the time involved in rigging really impacted our schedule.
 Previous years Rig Up Chronicles are still posted if you want to see some of the detail.
-We have stayed with last year’s software LOR 4.6 Pro which worked fine last year.
+We upgraded our software to LOR 4.3.34 Pro for those who program.
 The file sizes have gotten very large and you may notice a pause between the songs as each file loads.
 Below you can see that the smaller pole was used to raise the larger pole in 2015.
-Each pole has a winch and by use of a hinge at the base of the large pole we can pull it up by winching from the smaller pole which is stabbed in place.
+Some poles have a winch and by use of a hinge at the base of the large pole we can pull it up by winching from the smaller pole which is stabbed in place.
 Both poles have a receiver base which goes down four feet in concrete.
 For 2016 the large Mega pole is added in sections using a lift, and the we have moved the smaller Mega Tree to the left side of our display.
+We added a new aluminum pole this year and will be changing all poles in 2019 to aluminum as they are much easier to handle and store.
 Should you be interested in more information, or consultation on synchronized Christmas lighting, reply to us and we will get back with you.

 2014 Rig Up Photos